dut3062796s/go-data/README.md

 ## Goals

-Go Data is a framework library that provides standard repository-like abstractions that decouples your application from the underlying storage mechanism.
-The primary goal of this project is to separate the layer of your business logic from the underlying implementation of your storage and infrastructure.
-The secondary goal is to support the numerous ORM and OGM plugins in the Go ecosystem using a standard set of conventions.
+Go Data provides standard repository-like (java term) abstractions which decouples an app from the underlying storage.
+The primary goal is to separate business logic CRUD from storage/infrastructure.
+This is done via a strongly defined interface and pluggable archittecture.

-* Your underlying storage implementation should not be tightly coupled to any business logic or domain model.
+* Underlying storage should not be tightly coupled to any business logic or domain model.
-* Repositories are provided as abstract interfaces that provide varying grades of trait-specific capabilities of your data store.
+* Interfaces provide an abstraction for specific data models e.g kv, graph, document, blob.
-* Database credentials should be provided as environment variables or fetched from a configuration server that uses strong encryption.
+* Auth info should be provided as env variables, flags or pulled from Go Config.

 ## Contributing